mostaf7583/my-apis-specs/reportsapi.md

 **6. Response Format**

-   The response is a JSON object that contains the layout information of the perspective.
+   The response is a JSON object containing the perspective's layout information.

    ```json
    {